containers/udica/README.md

     Ncat: SHA-1 fingerprint: 6EEC 102E 6666 5F96 CC4F E5FA A1BE 4A5E 6C76 B6DC
     Ncat: bind to :::80: Permission denied.
 QUITTING.

+## Testing

+Udica repository contains units tests for basic functionality of the tool.
+Udica should be installed on the system (see [Installing](#Installing)).

+To run tests follow these commands:

+    # cd tests
+    # python3 -m unittest

+The tests are intended to be run on Fedora machine as root.
+Tested on Fedora 29 and Fedora Rawhide.

 ## Known issues

    * It's not possible to detect capabilities used by container in docker engine, therefore you *have to* use '-c' to specify capabilities for docker container manually.